Silvery World: "Choi byeongdu taryeong" and Silvery World

 Another question with regard to Silvery World is the relationship between the work and "Choi byeongdu taryeong."
-Some argue that "Choi byeongdu taryeong"—it falls under the category of pansori, a Korean genre of musical storytelling—was enjoyed throughout Gangwon-do and the author wrote the first part of the novel based on this song.
-To support this argument, evidence of other works adapted from the song has to provided.
+Some argue that "Choi byeongdu taryeong"—it falls under the category of Pansori, a Korean genre of musical storytelling—was enjoyed throughout Gangwon-do and the author wrote the first part of the novel based on this song.
+To support this argument, evidence of other works adapted from the song has to be provided.
 However, other than Silvery World, there is no confirmed reworked version inspired by the song.
 In addition, even its original text is yet to be found.
 Therefore, it is difficult to verify this assumption.

-Still, the novel cannot be said to have been created solely by the author's imagination, as the master pansori singers who actively performed in those days mention the aforementioned song in their memoirs, though its original text is lost.
+Still, the novel cannot be said to have been created solely by the author's imagination, as the master Pansori singers who actively performed in those days mention the aforementioned song in their memoirs, though its original text is lost.
 Also, it is highly likely that, given the times, people sang songs about a venal official oppressing and killing a rich farmer.
-The fact that Silvery World includes long excerpts of folk songs supports the argument that the work of fiction is related to the pansori songs of the day.
+The fact that Silvery World includes long excerpts of folk songs supports the argument that the work of fiction is related to the Pansori songs of the day.